Dried flowers activities

 Decorate with pressed flowers

-Decorate a box like the one above
+Cover a box with pressed flowers like the one above

 Other pressed flower craft ideas – decorate a phone case, make a bookmark, make resin jewellery, or stick pressed flowers on your face using vaseline for that festival look!